Naveed776/RT1-Assignment02/README.md

 **robot_node**

-The robot_node.cpp has completed some task first move the robot in the enviorment and second chnages the velocity of robot.
+The robot_node.cpp has completed some task first move the robot in the enviorment and second chnages the velocity of robot

-                                                       #FLOW CHART
+**Flow chart**

 ![Screenshot from 2022-01-05 19-23-20](https://user-images.githubusercontent.com/91262613/148269028-c2a77c54-ad18-417a-a72b-9457e102ce5c.png)